dylanfesta/HawkesSimulator.jl/docs/src/plasticity_rate_based.md

 # From symmetric to asymmetric STDP

-An asymmetric STDP will force a certain directionality in the connection.
+An asymmetric STDP will force a directionality in the connection.
 Let's see how that turns out.
+Again take the regime of strong and sparse  so small (1+θ) and input current very close to target rate.

 ````@example plasticity_rate_based
 he = 5.0
 plasticity_ee_asymm_blanket = let A = 8E-7,
   ree_targ = 5.01,
   τ = 40E-3,
-  wee_max = 0.2,
+  wee_max = 0.25,
   γ = 1.0,
   θ = -1.2,
   αpre =  -ree_targ*(1+θ)